Many of the historical sites and locations related to the Salem Witch Trials still exist in and around Salem as well as other areas.

 When construction workers were digging the new foundation for the brick building, they unearthed the old dungeon where the accused witches were kept.

 Several wooden beams from the dungeon were recovered and donated to the Peabody Essex Museum.
-Two of these beams are now on display at the Salem Witch Museum and the Witch Dungeon Museum.
-A plaque dedicated to the old jail can be found on the front of this brick building at 10 Federal Street.
+Two of these beams are now on display, one at the Salem Witch Museum and one at the Witch Dungeon Museum.

 Address: Washington Street (about 100 feet south of Lynde Street), opposite the Masonic Temple, Salem, Mass

-♦ Former Site of Bridget Bishop’s orchard and house
+♦ Site of Bridget Bishop’s Orchard & House:

 Bridget Bishop was the first person tried for witchcraft during the Salem Witch Trials.
 At or around the time of the witch trials, she lived in a house at 43 Church street where she also had an apple orchard.
 Some of her accusers reported seeing her spirit flying through the apple orchard at night, knocking apples off the trees as she flew.